Skip to main content

 The Recyclable Refugee Camp, a group of biodegradable objects, tackles the ethical imperative that encourages art to intervene in the world, localizing the epicenter of a new utopia inside the boundaries of the art world itself

-Ives Maes Sofie Van De Velde Gallery
+ives Maes Sofie Van De Velde Gallery

 Ives Maes KMSKA Kosmorama Royal Museum of Fine Arts Antwerp World’s Fairs Expo